luisfontes19/template-node-express/README.md

 You can set up databases per environment.
 Just create a new file under /db with the name of the environment to be used.
 Check /db/development.ts for how to structure the file. configs from /db/global.ts will be applied to all, you can override them.

+## MOdels

 Although typeorm is used with active directory, you should extend our MainEntity instead of BaseEntity.
-This will provide a mechanism to validate errors on save, and only save of no errors.
+This will provide a mechanism to validate errors on save, and only save if no errors.
 You can disable this by changing the variable applyValidations of the model.
+You can check if save was successfull by checking if the model has errors (ex: user.errors ? failed : succeeded)

 ## Controllers